PROJECT: District Climate and Disaster Smart Planning in India

 Project Reference: TAAS-0048

 With the increasing magnitude and frequency of various climate related disasters such as floods, cyclones, and droughts, India faces recurrent damages and impacts on livelihoods and assets.
-The poor are being further marginalised and there is huge financial burden on the government.
-Districts are very important agents in disaster management in India, having a legal mandate, budget and institution (DDMA) to take action.
-However, capacity remains very low, including the level of understanding on root causes of vulnerability and lack of relevant and appropriate information on specific climate and disaster impacts for the disaster.
+The poor are being further marginalised and there is a huge financial burden on the government.
+Districts are very important agents in disaster management in India, having the legal mandate, budget and institution (DDMA) required to take action.
+However, capacity remains very low, including the level of understanding of root causes of vulnerability and a lack of relevant and appropriate information on specific climate and disaster impacts for the disaster.